PervazGolrang/Project4-BGP_Segment-Routing_and_Traffic_Engineering/README.md

 # Project 4 - Segment Routing & Traffic Engineering

-This repository contains a realistic dual‑site service‑provider topology implemented entirely with **IOS XRv 9000v 24.3.1** images, using Segment Routing MPLS and traffic engineering on CML-2.8.1.
-The environment demonstrates how a regional ISP (AS 65001) can deliver deterministic traffic engineering, rapid fail‑over, and cost‑optimised peering.
+This repository contains a realistic dual-site service-provider topology implemented entirely with **IOS XRv 9000v 24.3.1** images, using **Segment Routing MPLS (SR-MPLS)** and traffic engineering on CML-2.8.1.
+The environment demonstrates how a regional ISP (AS 65001) can deliver deterministic traffic engineering, rapid fail-over, and cost-optimised peering.

 ---

 ## What This Lab Does
 This lab builds a regional ISP (AS 65001) operating two Points of Presence (PoPs): **Oslo** and **Bergen**, to learn how real service providers work.
 Each PoP provides paid transit and public peering for a customer network that is also present in both cities.
 The lab covers:

 - **BGP route reflection** - scaling iBGP without full mesh
-- **Segment Routing MPLS** - modern traffic engineering
+- **Segment Routing MPLS** - modern traffic engineering (**no LDP used**)
 - **Business relationships** - upstream transit, public peering, customer services
 - **Traffic policies** - communities, local preference, prefix filtering
-- **Explicit path control** - SR-TE policies for deterministic routing
+- **Explicit path control** - SR-TE policies for deterministic routing (explicit segment-lists, without PCEP)

 ---